waadalshammari/Todo/README.md

- 4)List unsolved problems which would be fixed in future iterations.
+ 4)List unsolved problems which would be fixed in future iterations:

+ *  send notification to the user when the due date pass without check the task
+ *